sekika/swrcfit/doc/en/setting.md

 ```
 This line sets the precision of the ouput, i.e., the numbers of
 [significant figures](http://en.wikipedia.org/wiki/Significant_figures)
 to display.
 Default value is 5.
-As it does not have "=" in expression,
-it can be specified only in the setting file.
-If you want to change
-this value, writing `.swrcfitrc` is recommended.

 ```
 # Setting of swrcfit